deliveredtechnologies/terraform-maven/README.md

 which is not strictly compatible with Terraform as of Terraform v0.12 (e.g. -var parameters fail).

 However, Git Bash can be used in place of the default Windows command line to improve compatibility with Terraform commands.
-To enable Git Bash, either set a Java system property `shellPath` or a environment variable `SHELL_PATH` to the absolute path of the Git Bash executable.
+To enable Git Bash, either set a Java system property `shellPath` or an environment variable `SHELL_PATH` to the absolute path of the Git Bash executable.

 ### Setting Up a Terraform Maven Project